Jan DeBlieu: Early life and education

+Career

+She worked briefly as a newspaper journalist but has spent most of her career writing essays, magazine articles, and books about natural landscapes and how the places where we spend our time help shape who we are.

-In 1985 she moved to the Outer Banks, the islands off North Carolina where she would spend more than three decades living and writing.
+In 1985, she moved to the Outer Banks, the islands off North Carolina where she would spend more than three decades living and writing.
 She became one of the region's most well-known literary voices.
 Winning the 1999 John Burroughs Medal for Natural History Writing placed her book Wind in the company of books by Aldo Leopold, Rachel Carson, Barry Lopez, and other major writers.

 DeBlieu has frequently taught writing workshops at colleges and universities.
-From 2003 to 2012 she worked as an environmental activist for the North Carolina Coastal Federation, a nonprofit organization.
+From 2003 to 2012, she worked as an environmental activist for the North Carolina Coastal Federation, a nonprofit organization.
 She was a faculty member in the University of Alaska Anchorage's Masters of Creative Writing Low Residency Program from 2016 to 2020.

-In 2009 the DeBlieus’ only son was killed in an automobile accident.
+In 2009, the DeBlieus’ only son was killed in an automobile accident.
 That experience launched Jan into a new line of inquiry: exploring the question of how to best help people in need or trouble.
-For several years she wrote blogs and essays about selfless service but never finished the book she had planned on the subject.
+For several years, she wrote blogs and essays about selfless service but never finished the book she had planned on the subject.

 In 2018, alarmed by the changes they were seeing on the Outer Banks from sea level rise, strengthening hurricanes, and overdevelopment, the DeBlieus left the Outer Banks and moved to the midcoast of Maine.
 Jan's latest writings concentrate on her experiences as a climate change migrant and on questions of what shapes our individual perceptions of Home.

 DeBlieu has been an active conservationist.
 In addition to her role as a coastkeeper for the NC Coastal Federation, in 1988 she helped form a grassroots conservation group that battled against a plan by Mobil and other oil companies to drill for natural gas off the Outer Banks.

 In 2006, she was featured in the book Bedrock: Writers on the Wonders of Geology edited by Lauret E. Savoy, Eldridge M. Moores, and Judith E. Moores (Trinity University Press) which looks at how writing pays a tribute to the Earth's geological features.

+Personal life

+She is married to Jeffrey Smith DeBlieu.